Homepage > Residents > Water > Service Line Inventory

 Over the past few years, the EPA has released regulatory updates for water service providers known as the Lead and Copper Rule Revisions (LCRR).
 In response to the LCRR's new requirement for a water service line material inventory, we are building out and confirming our inventory of residential service line material in Westminster.
 A water service line is the pipe that brings water from the water main to your home.

 The EPA requires that the City have two forms of verification for service line material on the public and private side of the service line.
 The first point of verification was completed during our water meter improvement program in 2019.
-Each side on the meter was visually inspected inside of the meter pit, and no lead service lines were identified at that time.
+Each side of the meter was visually inspected inside the meter pit, and no lead service lines were identified at that time.
 The city-owned side and homes built after 1960 have received their second point of verification and are now complete.

 To date, we have only identified copper water service lines in Westminster homes; however, there may be galvanized steel service lines in some older homes.
 Galvanized steel pipes are coated with zinc to prevent rust and deterioration.
 Some galvanized service lines in service before 1961 may need to be replaced as part of the LCRR regulation.